Lazo07/aws-saa-c03-notes/002 IAM, Accounts and AWS Organisations/notes.md

         - Reusable
         - Low management overhead
     - 2 types of managed policies:
-        - AWS managed policies = created and managed by AWS.
+        - <u>AWS managed policies</u> = created and managed by AWS.
-        - Customer managed policies = you can create and manage so you can define them as per the exact requirement of your business.
+        - <u>Customer managed policies</u> = you can create and manage so you can define them as per the exact requirement of your business.

 <br>